blyoa/gatsby-remark-remove-cjk-breaks/README.md

             // default: false
             includeEmoji: false,

+            // add regexp that expresses an additional characters to the default character set.
+            // Regular expressions of each object in this array are exclusively added to
+            // the CJK character set, which may be extended the above options, and
+            // each extended character set is used for the replacing.
+            additionalRegexpPairs: [
+              {
                 // add regexp to the default character set before a line break.
                 // It is useful if you use half-width parenthesis without a space n CJK text.
-            // default: ''
-            regexpBeforeBreak: ')',
+                // default: undefined (that means that only the default character set is used)
+                breforeBreak: '\\p{ASCII}',

                 // add regexp to the default character set after a line break.
                 // It is useful if you use half-width parenthesis without a space in CJK text.
-            // default: ''
-            regexpAfterBreak: '(',
+                // default: undefined (that means that only the default character set is used)
+                afterBreak: undefined,
+              },
+            ],
           },
         },
       ]